smnbgn/unistroke/README.md

 # unistroke
 A neural network unistroke symbol recognizer with the backpropagation algorithm

-Install the Numpy and Scipy (used for the activation function) libraries.
+Install the Numpy and Scipy (used for the activation function) libraries with pip3.

 Run with python3 gui.py on Linux or python gui.py on Windows.